Taeseong-Han/ECGNoiseQuantification/README.md

 <br>
 <br>

+## 🧬 Reproducibility: Data Preprocessing and Training

+The following sections provide instructions for:

+- Transforming raw PTB-XL ECG data using superlet transform
+- Training the autoencoder used for latent diffusion
+- Running full training pipelines for diffusion models

+---

 ## 🔄 Superlet Transform on PTB-XL Data

 To convert raw PTB-XL ECG recordings into superlet scalograms, run the following command from the project root: